MicrosoftDocs/well-architected/well-architected/resiliency/app-design.md

 ## Key points

-To build reliable cloud applications, keep the following precautions in mind:

 - Use availability zones, where applicable, to improve reliability and optimize costs.
 - Design applications to operate when impacted by failures.
 - Use the native resiliency capabilities of platform as a service (PaaS) to support overall application reliability.